 - Carry your own water bottle and only drink bottled water.

 - And last but not least, always take out travel insurance - just in case.
-I've never needed it with my family, although I've come close a few times ... the last was in Jogjakarta when I thought my 5 year old had Bird Flu ... over 7 years ago
+I've never needed it with my family, although I've come close a few times ... the last was in Jogjakarta when I thought my 5 year old had Bird Flu ... almost 8 years ago

 As it is in most developing countries, there are still a lot to be desired when it comes to hygiene.
 But, if you make sure the babies are taken care properly, you should not worry.

-I have never heard any recent air-borne disease on the island. over 7 years ago
+I have never heard any recent air-borne disease on the island. almost 8 years ago